BukolaOdunayo/Country-Delight-Data-Analysis-Documentation/README.md

 Country delight is faced with a challenge overall orders per day in a region are increasing but the overall quantity ordered in given region is not.
 So i will be conducting an exploratory data analysis to solve the problem and provide recommendations.

 ## DATA QUALITY ASSESSMENT
 Before conducting the EDA the first step was to assess the quality of the dataset to ensure that the dataset is valid, accurate and void of discrepancies.
-To do this i started by  loading the dataset in Excel after which i did the following:
+To do this I  started by  loading the dataset in Excel after which i did the following:

 1 Check for Duplicate values using Excel built in feature: The dataset does not contain  duplicate values.